Wondering How To Tell If Your Cat Has Fleas? Here Are 9 Signs

 If you see this, you’re looking at the fleas themselves!
 If your cat is suffering from a heavy flea infestation, you may be able to see fleas or flea dirt in their fur.
 These are usually rapidly moving.
 You can check your cat’s fur for fleas by checking the skin after parting the hair.
 Fleas tend to gravitate towards lower back, hind legs, and stomach so be sure to check these areas carefully.

-If you notice any of these signs on your cat, you should consult your veterinarian to rule out fleas.
 If your cat does have fleas, your veterinarian can recommend treatment options.
 It’s important to know that fleas are remarkably resilient little pests, their pupae can stay dormant for months before hatching and latching onto your pet or other family members and restarting their entire life cycle all over again.
 To eliminate fleas you need to treat with an effective option for at least 3 months without any gaps in treatment.
 Three-month protection is ideal for eliminating not only present fleas but also those that may hatch in the near future.